A team of journalists clashes with the Catholic church in Spotlight, the true story of a city that kept quiet about child abuse.

 But underneath these stories of community failings lies a secondary plot about the newspaper itself.

-New editor Marty Baron (Liev Schreiber) has been brought into boost the Globe’s profits, either by making cuts or providing additional value.
+New editor Marty Baron (Liev Schreiber) has been hired to boost the Globe’s profits, either by making cuts or doing something new.
 In fact, the inciting event that gets the Spotlight team investigating paedophile priests is Baron’s aim of increasing readership.

-And yet ironically the story they find themselves chasing sounds like the one their readership is most likely to reject.
+Ironically, the story they end up chasing sounds like the one their readership is most likely to reject.

 Like 2007’s Boston-based Gone Baby Gone, Spotlight shows the difficulty of belonging – and how even insiders can mistake their place in the hierarchy.

-Here, the newspaper treads a fine line between the truth and what readers want.
-They’re following up failings in the Catholic church … but 58% of their readership is Catholic.
+Here, the newspaper treads a fine line between the truth and what readers want to hear about.
+Reporters are following up failings in the Catholic church … but 58% of their readership is Catholic.

-Faith is really important to readers: Sacha’s grandmother relies on the church, going to services several times a week.
-The reporters know the kids come first, but breaking the story threatens a vital source of comfort for many people.
+Faith is really important to their audience.
+Sacha’s grandmother relies on the church, going to services several times a week.
+So, while reporters know the kids come first, breaking the story threatens a vital source of comfort for many people.

 Marty Baron exacerbates these tensions.
 He’s Jewish, non-religious and doesn’t even like baseball; he’s an outsider.
-In contrast, many of his reporters have Boston connections.
+In contrast, many of his reporters are Boston insiders.

 Spotlight leader Robby (Michael Keaton) is one of them.
 His old school is across the street from the newspaper offices.
 He’s so much a part of the community he can’t always recognise its failings.

-Robby is part of this, too.
-He’s blind to the truth about belonging: there’s always more one inner circle, whether that’s the church, politics, peers or some other kind of power.
-This is something the abused kids suffer for years; they’re part of the community but set apart from truly belonging or feeling at peace there.
+This is why the abused kids suffer for years; they’re part of the community, but set apart from truly belonging or feeling at peace there.

-Tunnel blindness means Robby overlooks the scale of the abuse and victims’ trauma.
+Tunnel blindness causes Robby to overlook the scale of their trauma.
 The people he hounds for evidence actually gave it to the paper 20 years ago – and Robby buried it.